The extraordinary exercise program based on the revolutionary body-improvement system developed by Dr. Moshe Feldenkrais.

 In 1942, Dr. Moshe Feldenkrais, a brilliant and respected physicist working in London, faced one of the most critical challenges of his lifetime.
 Because he had suffered a series of sports-related knee injuries, he was now painfully crippled.
 He was confronted with the possibility that he might have to spend the rest of his life using either crutches or a wheelchair.
 The medical specialists had given him a disheartening prognosis.
 In their estimation, there was a 50 percent chance that surgery could repair his knees.
 But they warned that if the surgery failed, it could drastically reduce his chances of ever being able to walk again.
 He had to decide: Should he undergo the surgery — or was the risk too great?
 Might there be other solutions?

 Feldenkrais approached his unenviable dilemma with characteristic determination and a special understanding of both the human body and contemporary science.
 He had been the first European to receive a black belt in the Japanese martial art of Judo and had written five definitive books on its technique and theory.
 As a physicist, Feldenkrais was accustomed to solving problems that had tested the brightest minds of his generation.
 For many years he had been a close associate of French Nobel laureate physicist Frederic Joliet-Curie.
 Together they had conducted some of the very first experiments in atomic research.
-Could Feldenkrais apply his knowledge of physics and the human body to finding a way to regain the use of his legs?
+Could Feldenkrais apply his knowledge of physics and the human body to find a way to regain the use of his legs?

 Feldenkrais chose not to undergo the proposed surgery.
 Instead, he began to study neurology, anatomy, biomechanics, and human movement development.
 He knew that in order to walk again, he would have to find a way to create new neurological connections between his nervous system and his muscles.
-After two years of research and experimentation, Feldenkrais emerged victorious.
+After two years of research and experimentation, Feldenkrais emerged victoriously.
 He succeeded in completely restoring his ability to walk.
 Feldenkrais had developed a way to improve his body by activating the natural power of his brain and nervous system.

-Inspired by his personal success, Feldenkrais continued to explore the profound link between the brain and the body, and developed hundreds of unique exercises designed to access the movement learning centers of the brain.
+Inspired by his personal success, Feldenkrais continued to explore the profound link between the brain and the body and developed hundreds of unique exercises designed to access the movement learning centers of the brain.
 Feldenkrais tested his new ideas with his friends and colleagues.
 He treated their aches and pains, muscle and joint problems, and even debilitating neurological conditions.
 One after another, their symptoms disappeared.
 It was obvious that Feldenkrais had discovered an extraordinary new approach to physical improvement.

 In 1949, Feldenkrais published his theories about the relationship between human movement and the nervous system in Body and Mature Behavior, a book still widely read.
 The following year, he became a professor of physics at the famed Weismann Institute in Israel, while continuing to apply and refine his unique neuromuscular exercises.
 By 1954, there was such a great demand for his new knowledge and skill that he decided to leave physics and dedicate himself to helping others improve their health.